mtvdoan/SAIM---MESSENGER/README.md

 # in /client
 npm start
-Client dev server is running on localhost:3000.
+Client dev server is running on localhost:3000

-You can view the app at localhost:3000.
-Log in with any valid email and username, and you'll enter into the chatroom, which will display all users (noting which are currently online) and all messages.

 Production build
 Run npm run build on client and server to compile to JavaScript.